-Therapy for Adolescence
+Therapy for Teenagers

 As teens grow, they are continually in the process of developing the social skills and emotional intelligence necessary to lead healthy, happy lives.
 If they experience emotions or engage in behaviours that interfere with their happiness and ability to thrive, they may benefit from meeting with a psychologist.